chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 chef-automate status
 ```

 * Connect to the leader node via ssh and connect  to the postgres sql to create user with required permissions with the following commands.
-Note: DO NOT repeat these commands on follower nodes of postgess cluster.
+Note: DO NOT repeat these commands on follower nodes of postgres cluster.

 ```
 /hab/pkgs/core/postgresql-client/9.6.24/20220311205413/bin/psql --host=localhost --dbname=postgres --username=admin
 ```
-then execute the following command at the psql prompt.
+use the default admin password to connect and then execute the following command at the psql prompt.
 ```
 create user prometheus with password 'prometheus';
 grant SELECT ON pg_stat_database to prometheus;